yetanotherbhai/target.en/help/c_manage_content/c_content_trouble.md

 Upgrade to [!DNL  mbox.js] version 58 or later.

 Mbox.js version 58 and later executes non-JavaScript content for the global mbox immediately after the HTML ` BODY` tag is present.
-JavaScript content inside ` &amp;lt;script&amp;gt;` tags for the global mbox executes after the ` DOMContentLoaded` event is fired.
+JavaScript content inside ` <script>` tags for the global mbox executes after the ` DOMContentLoaded` event is fired.
 This order of content delivery ensures that JavaScript content for the global mbox is delivered and rendered properly.

 ## Target Cookie Does Not Get Set {#section_77AFEB541C0B495EB67E29A4475DF960}